jmars2030/demoSetup-MEAN/README.md

 4. Create two sub-dir in the project dir by name: 'api' and 'client'
 5. Open Integrated Terminal under 'api' and run npm init -y
 6. Install express nodemon dotenv mongoose, using npm i express nodemon dotent mongoose --save
-7. Add a line of code "type": "module", anywhere in package.json file, this will let you write the code ESTypeScipt allowing to import modules instead of required them.
+7. Add a line of code "type": "module", anywhere in package.json file, this will let you load ES Module allowing to import modules instead of required them.
-8. Also add "start": "nodemon index.ns" in scrips.
+8. Also add "start": "nodemon index.ns" in scrips of package.json.